radish-es/opensourcelaw/content/courses/Property/cases/canada_paper.md

 {{% callout alert %}}

 In the paragraph above, Justice Duff appears to apply the test for remedy from *Shelfer*.
-Is Justice Duff's reasoning consistent with the classical style of common law thought?
+Is Justice Duff's reasoning consistent with the general features of the classical style we have studied so far?

 {{% /callout %}}